Clive Gallop: Bentley Motors

-In 1919, a group was formed in Cricklewood by W O Bentley, a motor vehicles engine designer, pioneer of aluminum pistons who had turned in wartime to aero engines, to build his own cars.
-With a group including Frederick Tasker Burgess, formerly of Humber, and Harry Varley, formerly of Vauxhall, he set about designing a high quality sporting tourer copying a Humber chassis brought there for the purpose.
+In January 1919, a group was formed in Cricklewood by W O Bentley, engine designer and pioneer of aluminium pistons who had turned in wartime to aero engines, to build his own cars.
+With a group including Frederick Tasker Burgess, formerly of Humber, and Harry Varley, formerly of Vauxhall, he set about designing a high quality sporting engine, the design of which was based on elements of the 3-litre racing Peugeot and the 1914 Grand Prix Mercedes engine.

-Gallop joined the team as an engine designer developing the 3000 cc straight-4 engine.
+Gallop joined the team in June 1919 and developed the overhead camshaft for the 3000 cc straight-4 engine.
 Although large for its day compared to similar engines from Bugatti, it was its technical innovations that were most noticed.
-One of the first production engines with 4 valves per cylinder, these were driven by an overhead camshaft.
-It was also among the first with two spark plugs per cylinder, pent-roof combustion chambers, and twin carburetors.
+One of the first production engines with 4 valves per cylinder, and among the first with two spark plugs per cylinder, pent-roof combustion chambers, and twin carburettors.
 It was extremely undersquare, optimized for low-end torque, with a bore of 80 mm and a stroke of 149 mm.
-To increase durability, the iron engine block and cylinder head were cast as a single unit.
+To increase durability, and to negate the need for a head gasket, which WO Bentley saw as an inherent weakness, the iron engine block and cylinder head were cast as a single unit.

 Power output was roughly 70 bhp, allowing the final Bentley 3 Litre car via a four-speed gearbox to reach 80 mph.
-The Speed Model could reach 90 mph, while the Super Sports passed 100 mph.
+The Speed Model could reach 90 mph, while the later Super Sports, which was lighter in weight and had a higher compression ratio, passed 100 mph.

+In a race against time, the very first engine was married with a chassis partially copied from a Humber, just in time for the first post-war Motor Show at Olympia in November 1919.